Museum Curator

 Stage 1

-To apply, please complete the online application, upload your CV and provide evidence to address the following selection criteria:
+To apply, please complete the online application, upload a copy of your up-to-date CV and provide evidence to address the following selection criteria:

-Please note that we will evaluate and score the evidence you provide based on the competencies listed in the selection criteria above.
+Please note that we will evaluate score the evidence you provide based on the competencies listed in the selection criteria above.
 The CV is for information purposes only and will not be marked.

 Please ensure you give yourself enough time to complete and submit your application.
 Late or un-submitted applications cannot be accepted.